rajdeepadak/rajdeepadak/README.md

 <p align="center">
 Hi.
 Currently, I am a Research Assistant at IIT Bombay where I develop software (GUI) for simplifying CFD simulation process with OpenFOAM.
-I explore the usage of Computational Geometry and Graphical Programming to develop physical models and mesh objects that interact with fluids.
+As an electronics engineer, I have developed a keen interest in robotics and control systems.
+I have worked in the field of robotics and explored usage of image based position control and stabilisation algorithms.
+My current research has allowed me to explore the field of Fluid Dynamics and studt methods of flight control that are incorrigible to turbulent airflow.
+I use of Computational Geometry and Graphical Programming to develop physical models and mesh objects that interact with fluids.
 Primarily, I use Python/C/C++ for writing algorithms to handle OpenFOAM syntax specific data.
-As an electronics engineer, I have developed a keen interest in autonomous UAV flight control and stabilisation algorithms.
-My current area of research has helped me become better at writing good software.
-I have also explored the wonderful field of Fluid Dynamics with OpenFOAM.
-This has erked an interest in exploring turbulent airflow around aerial vehicles and exploring methods of control to diminish thy effect.

 I am an avid supporter of Open Source software and I hope to release my first fully open-sourced software soon.
-My contact is mentioned below if you wish to
+My contact is mentioned below if you wish to know more my work or speak to me in general.
 </p>